simara-svatopluk/ddd-course/4-implementation/implementation.md

 we can postpone the decision or even change the decision later.

 From the code point of view, the infrastructure layer implements domain interfaces.

+## TDD

+There was (and will be) written about TDD lot, and I don't want to repeat others.

+I can strongly recommend [code retreat](https://www.coderetreat.org/) to start with TDD.
+When I attended the event for the first time it was mind-blowing for me and it helped me with testing much more than articles I read before.

+When we implement code modeled by DDD, it is easy, like very easy to implement it by TDD, so just do it.